 - Decide where to sell your shoes online

 - Learn from mistakes

-From choosing the right shoes to sell to delivering an exceptional shopping experience, these steps will help you get your shoe business off the ground and into the stratosphere – while building a loyal customer base along the way.
+From choosing the right shoes to sell, to delivering an exceptional shopping experience, these steps will help you get your shoe business off the ground and into the stratosphere – while building a loyal customer base along the way.
+We believe you now have enough information to start selling shoes online!
 Best foot forward!

 Like all business ventures, it will require hard work and patience.
 Expect to make many mistakes, but as long as you learn from them, selling shoes is a solid base for a profitable company.